overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

 sidebar_label: Login with Overwolf
 ---

 This article will explain how to implement an Overwolf login/auth interface in your Website.
-This flow is web browser flow only, not API-based authentication.

 ## Login flow overview

+This flow is web browser flow only, as currently, we do not offer client SDK that supports API-based authentication.

+* Developers register their app for OW SSO and get unique client_id and client_secret.
-The login form is hosted on the OW servers.
-That means you should implement only a "Login with Overwolf" button on your website.
-The actual login is done using a login form on our site, as we currently do not offer client SDK that supports API-based authentication.
+* The actual login is done using a login form hosted on the OW servers.
+This means you should implement on your Website only a "Login with Overwolf" button that opens a new window/tab with the OW login form.
+(More info in [step 1: Engage the SSO flow](#1-engage-the-sso-flow)).

-The login button should open the OW login page (fulll details on [step 1](#1-engage-the-sso-flow)) hosted on the OW servers, in a new browser tab or a popup window.

-Once the login is done, the user is redirected to a pre-defined redirect_URI hosted on your servers.
+* Once the login is completed on the OW hosted login page, the user is redirected to a pre-defined redirect_URI hosted on YOUR server (More info on how to implement this page in ["Create redirect_uri endpoint"](#create-redirect_uri-endpoint)).
+* The redirect_URI page executes a POST request to OW servers to request and get the auth token that was created after the login and save it for later usage (More info in [step 3: Get the auth token](#3-get-the-auth-token)).

 ## Prerequisite

 ### Register your app on Overwolf

-To implement OW login in your website, you first need to register your app on Overwolf (send us an email to developers@overwolf.com) to generate your `client_id` and `client_secret`.
+To implement OW login in your Website, you first need to register your app on Overwolf (send us an email to developers@overwolf.com) to generate your `client_id` and `client_secret`.

 You should provide these parameters: